Tōkai-Gakuen-mae Station: Layout

 The station consists of a side platform serving a single track at grade.
 There is no station building only a shelter on the platform.
 A staffed ticket booth is located on the other side of the track, within the premises of the Tokai University Kumamoto campus.
 From there, a level crossing is used to access the platform.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 1 November 1986 as an addition station on the existing track of the Hōhi Main Line.
 With the privatization of JNR on 1 April 1987, Takio came under the control of JR Kyushu.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 1,622 passengers daily (boarding passengers only), and it ranked 111st among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 1212 passengers daily (boarding passengers only), and it ranked 121st among the busiest stations of JR Kyushu.